sunnyvalechha/Terraform/README.md

 # Providers

 Providers are plugins that help Terraform that where it has to create infrastructure.
-Without provider, it is not possible to create infrastructure.
+Without a provider, it is not possible to create infrastructure.

 Providers are categorized into 3 parts:
-* Official Providers - These providers which Hashicorp actively maintains (Aws.
-Azure, Google, Kubernetes).
+* Official Providers - These providers, which Hashicorp actively maintains (AWS, Azure, Google, Kubernetes).
-* Partner Providers - Partners are only maintains the documentation, how anybody can create infra through terraform.
+* Partner Providers - Partners only maintain the documentation, and anybody can create infrastructure through Terraform.
 (Alibaba cloud and Oracle cloud)
-* Community Providers - We can also provide the entire provider configuration, and opensource will maintain these providers.
-There is no official backing up by Hashicorp and Partner provider on this.
+* Community Providers - We can also provide the entire provider configuration, and open source will maintain these providers.
+There is no official backing up by Hashicorp and the Partner provider on this.

 **Multiple Providers** - We can set multi-region infrastructure on Terraform.